 You have a wide variety of options and adventure opportunities when it comes to fun cheap things to do in Kansas.
-This place is a heaven for those looking for inexpensive adventures.
-There are plenty of free things to do in this state.
+This place is heaven for those looking for inexpensive adventures.
+There are plenty of cheap things to do in Kansas City as well as the state.
 Here are some of the top activities in which one can participate while on a vacation or a holiday.

-To get a quick glimpse of cheap things to do in Kansas, browse though the below slides:
+To get a quick glimpse of cheap and free things to do in Kansas, browse through the below slides:

-- 1 Strataca – The Underground Salt Museum
+- 1. Visit Strataca – The Underground Salt Museum

-- 2 Oz Museum: Unique Attractions in Kansas
+- 2. Visit Oz Museum: Unique Attractions in Kansas

-- 3 Monument Rocks: Appear Manmade But Are Natural
+- 3. Explore Monument Rocks: Appear Manmade But Are Natural

 This museum is home to special salt crystals.
 It consists of 65-stories under the ground.
 The city of Kansas sits on a massive salt mine with the veins stretching all the way to New Mexico from the city.
 Visitors can participate in an underground tram tour of the salt museum.

 The unusual and incredible aspect of this site is that the museum houses a 250-million-year old salt crystal.
 A living bacterium was also discovered in the year 1998.
 A team of geologist and two biologists discovered the bacterium in a drop of seawater trapped within the salt crystal near New Mexico.

 Although bacteria can undergo hibernation, surviving this long was incredible for everyone.
 This mine also stores thousands of Hollywood films and government records.
 The museum also hosts “Murder in the Mine” dinner theatre occasionally.